kisudsoe/PostGWAS-tools/README.md

 			    If no figure out path is designated, no venn figure will generated.
 	--uni_list  <default: FALSE>
 				An optional argument for the "venn" function to return the union SNP list.
-	--dir_only  <default: FALSE>
+	--sub_dir   <default: FALSE>
-				An optional argument for the "summ" function to get file paths only in the subfoler.
+				An optional argument for the "summ" function to get file paths grouped by the subfoler.
 	--uni_save  <default: TRUE>
 				An optional argument for the "summ" function to save to union SNP list as a BED file.
 	--ann_gwas  <GWAS annotation TSV file>